 The above responsibilities are to be executed in coordination with emergency management authorities.
 Dam owner responsibilities by role are outlined in Table 6-1 Summary of Dam Owner's Responsibilities.
-Responsibilities are listed for key personnel including the Operations Manager, Dam Operator, Executive Director of Operations, General Manager, Communications, Dam Safety Engineer, and EAP Coordinator.
+Responsibilities are listed for key personnel including the Director of Water and Recycling Operations, Dam Operator, Executive Director of Operations, General Manager, IRWD Communications office, Dam Safety Engineer, and EAP Coordinator.